PetkoBanchev/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Recreating Tic Tac Toe for a smartphone
+Recreating Tic Tac Toe for a smartphone.
 You can find a .exe and a .apk files in the Builds folder